 1. Take Out a Personal Loan

 You can try personal loans if you don’t want another secured loan.
+Compared to a car loan, personal loans are usually unsecured, may have different eligibility requirements, and often come with higher interest rates and shorter repayment terms.
 You can use these funds to pay off the title loan.
 Please remember that unsecured personal loan may have higher interest rates than a title loan.

 - Pro: Potentially better loan terms